 Revelation 20 is an important chapter to the study of eschatology, but a very misunderstood chapter today.
 It is often used today as a primary basis for a doctrine known as “premillennialism”.

-The central part of this doctrine is the idea that one day Christ will come to earth with His saints who had been “raptured up” to be with Him 7 years earlier.
-And when He comes with His saints the righteous dead will be raised and He will establish His throne in Jerusalem and reign as King over the earth with His saints for a thousand years (a millennium).
+Central to premillennial doctrine is the idea that one day Christ will come to earth with His saints (who had been “raptured up” to be with Him 7 years earlier), then the righteous dead will be raised and Christ will establish His throne in Jerusalem and reign as King over the earth with His saints for a thousand years (a millennium).
 The millennium will be a utopia time of great peace and plenty.
-Then at the end of the millennium, the wicked dead will be raised and a final judgment will take place in which Satan and all evil ones will be consigned to eternal punishment, and the righteous will live with God in a new world for eternity.
-It’s called premillennialism because it believes that Christ will return “pre”/before/prior to a millennial reign.
+Then at the end of the millennium, the wicked dead will be raised and a final judgment will take place in which Satan and all the unrighteous will be destroyed.
+Then the righteous will live with God in a new world for eternity.
+It’s called premillennialism because it believes that Christ will return pre/before/prior to a millennial reign.

 Revelation 20 is the only passage in all the Bible that makes any direct reference to a “thousand-year reign”.
 It is the heart and soul of the theory of premillennialism.
 The famous Presbyterian Bible commentator of the 1800s, Albert Barnes, observed, “It is admitted, on all hands, that this doctrine, if contained in the Scriptures at all, is found in this one passage only.
 It is not pretended that there is, in any other place, a direct affirmation that this will literally occur, nor would the advocates for that opinion undertake to show that it is fairly implied in any other part of the Bible.
 But it is strange, not to say improbable, that the doctrine of the literal resurrection of the righteous, a thousand years before the wicked, should be announced in one passage only.”